prinnevald/tgteambot/README.md

 Currently it can only divide into two teams, but we are planning on changing it and add even more features!

-It is buildt using Python, SQLite3 and pyTelegramBot made by @etennoir
+It is buildt using Python, SQLite3 and pyTelegramBot made by @eternnoir

 Enjoy!!